How to cut small business costs as prices are rising

 But it’s not necessarily all bad news.
 You could see a surge in sales, particularly if inflation becomes long-term.
 This is because consumers might buy goods and services now rather than waiting over time and risking higher prices.

-The reason the UK could avoid a recession is because the economy grew by 0.1% between October and December 2022, compared to the previous quarter.
-To officially be in recession, there need to be two consecutive quarters when GDP falls.
+To officially be in recession, there needs to be two consecutive quarters when GDP falls.
 (GDP is Gross Domestic Product is the market value of the goods and services produced by a country and is a measure of economic output).

 Will prices drop if inflation falls?